Charge-coupled device: History

 The basis for the CCD is the metal–oxide–semiconductor (MOS) structure, with MOS capacitors being the basic building blocks of a CCD, and a depleted MOS structure used as the photodetector in early CCD devices.

 In the late 1960s, Willard Boyle and George E. Smith at Bell Labs were researching MOS technology while working on semiconductor bubble memory.
 They realized that an electric charge was the analog of the magnetic bubble and that it could be stored on a tiny MOS capacitor.
 As it was fairly straightforward to fabricate a series of MOS capacitors in a row, they connected a suitable voltage to them so that the charge could be stepped along from one to the next.
 This led to the invention of the charge-coupled device by Boyle and Smith in 1969.
 They conceived of the design of what they termed, in their notebook, "Charge 'Bubble' Devices".

 The initial paper describing the concept in April 1970 listed possible uses as memory, a delay line, and an imaging device.
 The device could also be used as a shift register.
 The essence of the design was the ability to transfer charge along the surface of a semiconductor from one storage capacitor to the next.

 The first experimental device demonstrating the principle was a row of closely spaced metal squares on an oxidized silicon surface electrically accessed by wire bonds.
 It was demonstrated by Gil Amelio, Michael Francis Tompsett and George Smith in April 1970.
 This was the first experimental application of the CCD in image sensor technology, and used a depleted MOS structure as the photodetector.
 The first patent on the application of CCDs to imaging was assigned to Tompsett, who filed the application in 1971.

 The first working CCD made with integrated circuit technology was a simple 8-bit shift register, reported by Tompsett, Amelio and Smith in August 1970.
 This device had input and output circuits and was used to demonstrate its use as a shift register and as a crude eight pixel linear imaging device.
 Development of the device progressed at a rapid rate.
 By 1971, Bell researchers led by Michael Tompsett were able to capture images with simple linear devices.

 Several companies, including Fairchild Semiconductor, RCA and Texas Instruments, picked up on the invention and began development programs.
 Fairchild's effort, led by ex-Bell researcher Gil Amelio, was the first with commercial devices, and by 1974 had a linear 500-element device and a 2D 100 × 100 pixel device.
-Peter Dillon, a scientist at Kodak Research Labs, invented the first color CCD image sensor by overlaying a color filter array on this Fairchild 100 x 100 pixel Interline CCD starting in 1974.
+Peter L. P. Dillon, a scientist at Kodak Research Labs, invented the first color CCD image sensor by overlaying a color filter array on this Fairchild 100 x 100 pixel Interline CCD starting in 1974.
 Steven Sasson, an electrical engineer working for the Kodak Apparatus Division, invented a digital still camera using this same Fairchild 100 × 100 CCD in 1975.